EuropeanTestingConference/europeantestingconference/pages/2020/topics/snippets/amanda-nobil.md

 it really?
 And who really **was** to blame anyway?
 Whose head belongs on the proverbial chopping block?

 In this talk, I will answer all of these questions and provide a framework for preventing these incidents from happening again.

+Slides: There are no slides for this talk.